View related sites

 You are here:

-Jing is a Senior Research Manager at Cambridge Assessment English.
-His current research focuses on automated speaking assessment, validity theory, and computer-assisted language learning.
-Jing received his doctorate in Applied Linguistics and Technology from Iowa State University where he studied language assessment with Professor Carol Chapelle.
-He is a recipient of the Jacqueline Ross TOEFL Dissertation Award (2017) and a co-recipient of the International Language Testing Association (ILTA) Best Article Award (2012), Jing was endorsed by the British Academy for his exceptional promise in the field of language assessment in 2017.
-Before joining Cambridge Assessment English, Jing worked as Program Assistant on the Oral English Certification Test and as a summer research intern at the Educational Testing Service.
+Jing is a Principal Research Manager at Cambridge Assessment English.
+His current research focuses on automated English language assessment, computer-assisted language learning and validity theory.
+Jing obtained his doctorate in Applied Linguistics and Technology from Iowa State University.
+A recipient of the Jacqueline Ross TOEFL Dissertation Award (2017) and a co-recipient of the International Language Testing Association (ILTA) Best Article Award (2012), Jing was endorsed by the British Academy for his exceptional promise in the field of language assessment in 2017.
+Before joining Cambridge Assessment English, Jing worked as a Program Assistant for the Oral English Certification Test at Iowa State University and a research intern at Educational Testing Service.

 Jing grew up in China and started his career as an English language teacher.
 He came to the UK in 2015 after finishing his postgraduate studies in the United States.
 In his leisure time Jing enjoys travelling with his family, reading, exercising, and playing basketball.

-Khabbazbashi, N, Xu, J and Galaczi, E (forthcoming) Opening the black box: Exploring automated speaking assessment, in Lanteigne, B, Coombe, C and Brown, J D (Eds) Issues in Language Testing Around the World, Springer
+Khabbazbashi, N, Xu, J and Galaczi, E (Forthcoming 2021) Opening the black box: exploring automated speaking assessment, in Lanteigne, B, Coombe, C and Brown, J D (Eds) Issues in Language Testing Around the World, New York: Springer.

-Yu, G and Xu, J (Eds) (forthcoming) Test Validation in a Digital Age, Studies in Language Testing volume 52, Cambridge: UCLES/Cambridge University Press.
+Yu, G and Xu, J (Eds) (Forthcoming 2020) Language Test validation in a Digital Age, Studies in Language Testing volume 52, Cambridge: UCLES/Cambridge University Press.

-Xu, J and Seed, G (2017) Automated speaking tests: Merging technology, assessment and customer needs, paper presented at the Language Testing Forum, Huddersfield, UK, November 2017.
+Xu, J and Seed, G (2017) Automated speaking tests: merging technology, assessment and customer needs, paper presented at the Language Testing Forum, Huddersfield, UK.

-Xu, J (2015) Annotating abstract vocabulary using multimedia, in Turel, V (Ed) Intelligent Design of Interactive Multimedia Listening Software, Hershey, PA: IGI Global, 27–46, available online: https://www.igi-global.com/chapter/annotating-abstract-vocabulary-using-multimedia/135610
+Xu, J (2015) Annotating abstract vocabulary using multimedia, in Turel, V (Ed) Intelligent Design of Interactive Multimedia Listening Software, Hershey: IGI Global, 27–46, available online: https://www.igi-global.com/chapter/annotating-abstract-vocabulary-using-multimedia/135610

-Xu, J and Wang, H (2015) Exploring the driving forces behind the evolution of validity theory, paper presented at the 2015 American Educational Research Association (AREA) Annual Meeting, Chicago, USA, April 2015.
+Xu, J and Wang, H (2015) Exploring the driving forces behind the evolution of validity theory, paper presented at the American Educational Research Association (AREA) Annual Meeting, Chicago, USA.

-Xu, J (2012) Collocations in learner speech: Accuracy, complexity, and context, paper presented at the 34th Language Testing Research Colloquium (LTRC), Princeton, USA, April 2012.
+Xu, J (2012) Collocations in learner speech: Accuracy, complexity, and context, paper presented at the Language Testing Research Colloquium (LTRC), Princeton, USA.

-Xu, J and Xi, X (2010) Comparing human and machine judgments of collocations and relating them to speaking proficiency, paper presented at the 32nd Language Testing Research Colloquium (LTRC), University of Cambridge, UK, April 2010.
+Xu, J and Xi, X (2010) Comparing human and machine judgments of collocations and relating them to speaking proficiency, paper presented at the Language Testing Research Colloquium (LTRC), University of Cambridge, UK.